 Bob Wieland, a promising superstar in the sports world, had to take a little side trip away from a promising pro baseball career thanks to his Uncle Sam.
-With a trip around the world and a new wardrobe guaranteed by this well-known Uncle, Bob was quickly persuaded (drafted) and Vietnam bound.
+With a trip around the world and a new wardrobe guaranteed by this well-known Uncle, Bob was quickly persuaded (drafted) and Vietnam bound in 1969.
 Three months in Vietnam was just enough time to allow Bob to step on an 82 mm mortar round (designed to disable tanks) and detonate it.
 Pronounced DOA, when his body bag moved they discovered Bob was still alive and now legless.
 Bob soon realized he had never seen a 2-foot 10-inch pitcher on the mound and felt that he would not be the first.
 So now, off to new adventures, actually, many adventures!

 It was now time for Bob to go after a new challenge--his famous WALK ACROSS AMERICA--on his arms in three years, eight months, and six days.
 This was where Geary Whiting and Bob started their journey together.
 It was after Bob completed his journey walking across America that the two actively joined up and would eventually demonstrate the REAL EFFECTIVENESS of Shiatsu massage.